Avita is working every possible angle to protect the 340B program and the communities who depend on it.

 Avita supports many 340B Advocacy groups, and we routinely provide comments and suggestions for the Secretary of HHS as well as HRSA leadership.
 Whether directly or indirectly, Avita will continue playing a key role in 340B advocacy for the sake of our Covered Entity partners and the patients we serve together.

-In 2020, a handful of drug manufacturers either eliminated or significantly curtailed the 340B discounts that they are lawfully required to provide to 340B Covered Entities such as Ryan White Clinics and Federally Qualified Health Centers.
+In 2020, a handful of drug manufacturers either eliminated or significantly curtailed the 340B discounts that they are lawfully required to provide to 340B Covered Entities such as Ryan White Clinics and Consolidated Health Centers (CHCs).
 These Entities care for some of the most vulnerable people in this country.
 So, Avita hit the ground running—engaging with HRSA and other key legislative officials, teaming with our Covered Entity partners to provide data which enables them to quantify the potential negative effect these decisions have on their patients, and actively engaging with national advocacy organizations to garner their support for the program.

 Avita deeply understands that our Covered Entity partners rely on 340B savings to achieve their mission of extending care to underserved people and communities, and we are passionate about protecting patient access.

 Pharmaceutical manufacturers do not have rights to your patient and pharmacy data.
 These demands represent a threat not only to the vitality of many of our covered entity partners’ businesses but to the 340B program at large.
 In many cases, the requested data is considered protected by HIPAA as well as “confidential” under the terms of pharmacy services agreements and/or non-disclosure agreements.
 These actions on the part of pharmaceutical companies will significantly impact federal grantees (Consolidated Health Centers, FQHC & look-alikes, Ryan White programs, HTCs, etc.).